stouffer/EvoGeoModules/manuscript/manuscript.md

 issue mentioned above, this measure is only defined for species that have been observed to *interact* at least once.

-## Phylogenetic analysis
+## Measure of coevolutionary signal

-We quantify the coevolutionary signal in terms of the degree of matching between host and parasite phylogenies, given knowledge of species interactions.
-We do so using the *PACO* method [@balb13], which is robust to variations in number of species. *PACO* provides measures of both the network-level congruence (*i.e.*, is the network coevolved?) and the interaction-level signal (*i.e.*, what is the contribution of each interaction to the overall coevolutionary signal?).
-Since it is a requirement of the methods we use here, the phylogenetic trees for hosts and parasites were rendered ultrametric (i.e., all species are at the same distance from the root).
+We quantify the strength of coevolutionary signal in terms of the degree of matching between host and parasite phylogenies, given knowledge of species interactions.
+We do so using the *PACo* method [@balb13], which is robust to variations in number of species and interactions. *PACo* provides measures of both the network-level congruence (*i.e.*, is the network coevolved?) and the interaction-level signal (*i.e.*, what is the contribution of each interaction to the overall coevolutionary signal?).
+Importantly, and by contrast to previous methods such as *ParaFit* [@lege02], *PACo* allows measuring the contribution of every interaction to the network-level signal even though the network shows no significant coevolutionary signal.
+As required by *PACo*, the phylogenetic trees for hosts and parasites were rendered ultrametric (*i.e.*, all species are at the same distance from the root).

 # Results